Leonel Herrera (footballer, born 1948)

-Leonel Anselmo Herrera Rojas (born 10 October 1948) is a Chilean former footballer who played as a centre-back for Universidad Católica, Colo Colo, Unión Española and O'Higgins and the Chile national team.
+Leonel Anselmo Herrera Rojas (born 10 October 1948) is a Chilean former footballer who played as a centre-back for Colo Colo, Unión Española and O'Higgins and the Chile national team.

 Personal life

 Herrera was born in Tierra Amarilla, Chile.

 He is the father of the former Chilean footballer Leonel Herrera Silva and his cousin, Eladio Rojas, is a historical player of the Chile national team.